This post may contain affiliate links.

 Whether it’s the harsh desert sun or a frigid gust of wind, if you’re a backpacker, it’s likely that you’ve braved the elements once or twice.
 But what effect do these extreme conditions have on our bodies?
-Depending on the season and location of your next backpacking trip, you may need to pay special attention to your diet to stay well-fueled.
+Depending on the season and location of your next trip, you may need to pay special attention to your backpacking meal plan to stay well-fueled.

 Backpacking in Cold Climates

 Cold Climate Calorie Needs

-If you’re used to hiking in temperate climates, you may be surprised to learn that your energy (i.e. calorie) needs will increase when backpacking in colder climates.
+If you’re used to hiking in temperate climates, you may be surprised to learn that your energy (i.e., calorie) needs will increase when backpacking in colder climates.
 Shivering alone can burn up to 400 calories in one hour.
 If you’re outside shivering for multiple hours in a day, that is a lot of calories burned!
 In addition, cold-weather clothing can weigh up to 5 lbs for a day hike or 15-20 lbs for an arctic expedition.
-Wind speed and trekking conditions, such as snow and ice, can result in greater energy expenditure in turn increasing your calorie needs.
+Wind speed and trekking conditions, such as snow and ice, can result in greater energy expenditure, increasing your calorie needs.
 Whether you’re post-holing your way through deep snow or kicking steps to scale a snowy mountainside, it’s likely that you’re working harder in these extreme conditions than you would be in a temperate climate.

 Pro Tip: Consistent Eating Times